seba-sanchis/medium-clone/README.md

-# Blog - publish your passions your way
+# Blog - Publish your passions your way.

 Headless CMS App built with a query languaje and managed from Hygraph, a dedicated Content Management System.